 - Recommenders that are well-known in their field are impressive, but not if they don't know you well and can only speak to your accomplishments in vague terms.
 It's best to ask professors, advisers, and work supervisors who are very familiar with your academic and professional work.

-- It's preferred for recommenders to submit their recommendation letters online.
+- The HNC admissions committee will accept letters of recommendation only via our online application system or in hard copy directly from the recommender.
+Recommendations submitted via email or fax will not be accepted.
 You will submit their contact information as part of the online application.
 An email is then automatically generated and sent to the recommender with instructions and a link to the online recommendation form.
 If your recommender prefers not to submit the letter online, we are also happy to accept hard copies mailed to our admissions office: Hopkins-Nanjing Center Office of International Admissions, Room 406, 1740 Massachusetts Ave NW, Washington DC 20036.

 As always, please feel free to contact us if you or your recommenders have any questions at all about the application process!